Loyola University Chicago

 Welcome from the Chair

-In July 2020, I joined Loyola’s Department of History as Chair, and I’ve come to value the exceptional work of our talented faculty (29 full-time; 15 part-time), hard-working graduate students (~50), and engaged undergraduate history majors (~210).
-We continue to build on the department’s long tradition of distinguished scholarship and effective teaching.
-These activities are mutually reinforcing, so our faculty not only publish widely in books and articles but also bring their knowledge to students in the classroom and to wider audiences through lectures, exhibits, websites, podcasts, video courses, and op-ed pieces.
+As Chair, I have come to appreciate and value the exceptional work of our talented faculty (30 full-time; 12 part-time), hard-working graduate students (~50), and engaged undergraduate history majors and minors (~260).
+We continue to build on the department’s long tradition of distinguished scholarship, which in turn reinforces our best teaching.
+Our faculty not only publish widely in books and articles but also bring their knowledge to students in the classroom and to wider audiences through lectures, exhibits, websites, podcasts, video courses, and op-ed pieces.

-Dr. Karamanski is not alone among faculty who combine outstanding scholarship and excellence in the classroom.
-Since 1992, Loyola historians have published more than 70 books, many of which have won significant prizes.
+In recent years, our faculty have won many other awards, ranging from a National Endowment for the Humanities fellowship (Dr. Alice Weinreb, 2024), to a Distinguished Fulbright Fellowship (Dr. Elizabeth Tandy Shermer, 2023), to the Albert Feis Award for the American Historical Association for career accomplishments in Public History (Dr. Theodore Karamanski, 2021).
+Since 1992, Loyola historians have published more than 75 books, many of which have won significant prizes.
 Members of the department have won prestigious fellowships from the National Endowment for the Humanities (9), the John Simon Guggenheim Foundation (4), the National Humanities Center (2), the Institute for Advanced Study in Princeton (3), the American Council of Learned Societies (4), Stanford’s Center for Advanced Study in the Behavioral Sciences, and the National Science Foundation.
-Members of the department have won or been nominated for the Sujack Award for Teaching Excellence and other Loyola teaching prizes more than 15 times; some have been nominated for national awards including the Robert Foster Cherry Award for Great Teaching and the National Society of Collegiate Scholars Faculty of the Year Award.
-Three members of the department have been named Loyola Faculty Members of the Year or Graduate Faculty Members of the Year.
+History faculty have won or been nominated for the Sujack Award for Teaching Excellence and other Loyola teaching prizes more than 15 times.
+Three members of the department have been named Loyola Faculty Members of the Year or Graduate Faculty Members of the Year (Drs.
+Gilfoyle, Karamanski, and Mooney-Melvin).

 D. Bradford Hunt